oneminch/Notes/React.md

 ### Conditional Rendering

-- Components can be rendering conditionally in serveral ways.
+- Components can be rendering conditionally in several ways.

 ```jsx
 {/* (1) */}